metamystical/mdht/README.md

 $ echo "require('mdht/server')" > server.js
 $ node server.js
 ```
-server.js will connect to the DHT via default UDP port 6881, by bootstraping from
+server.js will connect to the DHT via default UDP port 6881 (which should be forwarded),
-router.bittorrent.com:6881, and then begin to respond to requests from other nodes,
+by bootstraping from router.bittorrent.com:6881, and then begin to respond to requests from
-using a random node id.
-Configuration information and incoming requests are displayed on the
+other nodes, using a random node id.
+Configuration information and incoming requests are
-console.
-The id and routing table are periodically saved to disk for future restarts.
+displayed on the console.
+The id and routing table are periodically saved to disk for future
+restarts.

 server.js interfaces between mdht/mdht.js (which in turn interfaces with the DHT network), the user
 (via the command line) and the disk (to preserve its state between sessions).
 It also accepts